take-it-further/trustelevate-client-sdks/javascript/README.md

 # installation

-    yarn add veripass-sdk
+    yarn add trustelevate-sdk

 # usage

-    import * as sdk from 'veripass-sdk';
+    import * as sdk from 'trustelevate-sdk';

     const builder = new sdk.G1TokenBuilder("0044");
     builder.addContacts(this.contacts[0]);